ticianavalle/2016goals/README.md

 5. The Witcher 3 - The Wild Hunt *
 6. Ryse son of rome - finished
 7. The Walking Dead Season 1 *
-8. The Wolf among us *playing
+8. The Wolf among us
-9. Ori and the blind forest definitive edition *
+9. Ori and the blind forest definitive edition *playing

 ### Wii/WiiU/3DS/DS Lite
 10. Watch Dogs - finished